 Credits: Songwriting credits on "For Free?
 (Interlude)", "These Walls", "How Much a Dollar Cost", and "You Ain't Gotta Lie (Momma Said)".

-Okay so, believe it or not, this is the most interesting credit on the whole album.
-I was fascinated by this R. McKinney.
+Okay, so, believe it or not, this is the most interesting credit on the whole album.
+I was fascinated by R. McKinney.
 He/she/they/it has four credits on the album.
-That's not Thundercat numbers, but four credits is a lot for someone without a first name.
+That's not Sounwave numbers, but four credits is a lot for someone without a first name.
 I refuse to let R. McKinney get away, I had to know; I'm Captain Ahab and R. McKinney is my white wale.
 I searched for so long, but all my searches came up empty.

 Credit: Songwriting credit on "Momma"

-Rahsaan Patterson is singer himself but here he lends his songwriting to "Momma."
+Rahsaan Patterson is a singer himself but here he lends his songwriting to "Momma."
 He also has credits with Ray J and Brandy, so R&B seems to be his lane.
-I'm actually kind of diggin his music - he's got an interesting voice - gonna have to check out more when I can finally listen to something not on To Pimp A Butterfly.
+I'm actually kind of diggin' his music.
 Kendrick really drew from all different styles for this one and I think guys like Patterson really helped him make the transition.

 Credit: Songwriting Credit on "Momma"

-Rex Rideout looks like a producer/engineer guy.
-He has credit's on albums from Luther Vandross, Angie Stone and Lalah Hathaway, who as you may recall is also credited on "Momma."
-Also, "Momma" has a lot of people on it.
+Rex Rideout looks like a producer/engineer.
+He has credit's on albums from Luther Vandross, Angie Stone, and Lalah Hathaway, who as you may recall is also credited on "Momma."
+Also, "Momma" was really a group effort.

 Credits: Keyboardist throughout the album (see "These Walls")